Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge: Problem setting

 \section{Problem setting}

+In this section, we introduce our considered problem setting more formally.
 We assume that epistemic states are represented using sets of elementary properties.
 Let us write $\mathcal{P}$ for the set of all these properties.
 An epistemic state $\mathcal{Q}$ then simply corresponds to a subset of $\mathcal{P}$.
 Intuitively, we think of these elementary properties as atomic pieces of evidence.
 The properties in an epistemic state $\mathcal{Q}$ then correspond to the evidence that is available, whereas the properties in $\mathcal{P}\setminus \mathcal{Q}$ correspond to evidence that has not been encountered.
 For instance, in the context of image processing, we can think of the properties from $\mathcal{P}$ as elementary visual features, whose presence may be detected in an image.
-In applications where more intricate forms of reasoning are needed than simply aggregating sets of detected features, we can relate the properties in $\mathcal{P}$ to possible worlds.
-For each possible world $\omega$, we can then consider a property $p_{\omega}$, corresponding to the knowledge that $\omega$ can be excluded, i.e.\ that $\omega$ is not a model of the world.
+In applications where more intricate forms of reasoning are needed than simply aggregating sets of detected features, we can relate the properties in $\mathcal{P}$ to possible worlds, as we have seen in Section \ref{secExPropositional}.
+For each possible world $\omega$, we then consider a property $p_{\omega}$, corresponding to the knowledge that $\omega$ can be excluded, i.e.\ that $\omega$ is not a model of the world.
 In this way, subsets of $\mathcal{P}$ can be used to represent arbitrary propositional knowledge bases.
 This link with logical reasoning will be developed in Section \ref{secPropositionalReasoning}.
 For now, however, it will suffice to simply think of epistemic states as subsets of $\mathcal{P}$.

 Taking the view that embeddings encode epistemic states, each $\mathbf{e}\in\mathbb{R}^n$ will be associated with a set of properties from $\mathcal{P}$.
 Formally, we assume that a scoring function $\gamma_p:\mathbb{R}^n\rightarrow \mathbb{R}$ is available for each property $p\in \mathcal{P}$.
 We consider two variants of our setting, which differ in whether strict or weak inequalities are used to determine which properties are satisfied.
 As we will see, this choice has a material impact on the theoretical properties of the resulting framework.